(10th Degree Black Belt)

 Al Tracy’s Kenpo Karate remains to this day teaching "Original/Traditional" Kenpo as taught to him by Ed Parker.

-Grand Master Al Tracy has also been a wealth of information and should be honored as an innovator for his work in spreading Kenpo throughout the world and brining the Kenpo community together with events like the Gathering of Eagles.
+Grand Master Al Tracy has also been a wealth of information and should be honored as an innovator for his work in spreading Kenpo throughout the world and bringing the Kenpo community together with events like the Gathering of Eagles.

 Grand Master Al Tracy was inducted into the Blue Grass National Hall of Fame in June 2000.